Chat of the Future: What You Need, What You Really Need

 - Typing indicators to show when someone is actively typing.

-- Alerts for offline users via push notification when they receive a message.
+- Alerts for offline users via mobile push notification when they receive a message.

 - Only authorized users to have access to channels to keep the conversations private when necessary.